Cavan: Bus

+There are also a number of TFI Local Link routes serving Cavan.
+These include routes C1 (Ballyhaise to Kilmore roundabout), C2 (Ballinagh to Cavan Hospital), C3 (Redhills to Farnham Estate), 176 (Cavan to Monaghan), and 929 (Corlough Devine's Cross to Cavan Institute).

 Education

 Cavan town has four secondary level schools: Saint Patrick's College, Loreto College, Breifne College, and the oldest, Royal School Cavan, founded in the early 17th century.

 Breifne College is a co-educational Vocational Education School administered by the County Cavan Education and Training Board.

 Saint Patrick's College and Loreto College are respectively all boys and all girls Catholic voluntary schools, with The Royal School being a co-educational school with a Protestant ethos.
 These schools are administered by their respective patrons in conjunction with the Department of Education and Science.

 The town has a third level college, Cavan Institute (formerly Cavan College of Further Studies), which was founded in 1985 and is the largest provider of FETAC courses in the northeast region.
 The college offers Further Education and Training Awards Council (FETAC) across its five schools; Business & Humanities, Healthcare, Sport & Education, Beauty Therapy & Hairdressing, Computing, Engineering & Science Design, Performing Arts & Services.
 Graduates are entitled to exemptions within most third level colleges and usually transfer to study a degree further completing their course by in their chosen field.
 The majority of students are Cavan locals, with a large proportion of its other students coming from nearby counties such as Leitrim, Roscommon, Monaghan, Meath and Westmeath.
 The college's main campus is located on Cathedral Road with other sites in the town centre and at the former Army Barracks on the Dublin Road.